Medical Practice Embezzlement Consulting

 3. Opportunity – This is the situation that allows the fraud to occur.
 It could be created by events such as a control lapse, a lack of involvement by management (i.e., no one’s looking), or out-of-the-ordinary activities, to name a few.

-How can you prevent embezzlement at your medical practice?
+Preventing embezzlement at your medical practice

 First and foremost, it’s critical to recognize that no medical practice (or business, for that matter) is immune to embezzlement.
 And that includes your practice.
 Keeping your “embezzlement radar” up—and taking steps to proactively prevent embezzlement—is the best thing you can do to avoid becoming a victim.
 Purchasing embezzlement insurance is a smart move, too.